-If student withdraws or is dismissed when scheduled classes have been held for: Student's tuition charges will be: 1-20% of the quarter Equal corresponding pro rata percentage, e.g. 7% = 7% tuition charges.
+If student withdraws or is dismissed when scheduled classes have been held for: Student's tuition charges will be: 1-20% of the quarter Equal corresponding pro rata percentage, e.g. $7\% = 7\%$ tuition charges.
 More than 20% but not more than 30% of the quarter 30% of the Total Estimated Tuition More than 30% but not more than 40% of the quarter 40% of the Total Estimated Tuition More than 40% but not more than 50% of the quarter 50% of the Total Estimated Tuition More than 50% but not more than 60% of the quarter 60% of the Total Estimated Tuition More than 60% of the quarter 100% of the Total Estimated Tuition

-\New students attending their first course are in a five-week trial period.
+New students attending their first course are in a five-week trial period.
 If a student opts out during the trial period, all tuition charges would be refunded less enrollment fees, otherwise they become a regular student.

-The BSN (accelerated) program is 48 weeks long and instruction is scheduled five days per week.
+The Masters of Science in Nursing and the Bachelor of Science in Nursing programs at the Orlando (Lake Mary), Florida campus are 48 weeks long and instruction is scheduled five days per week.
 Days or parts thereof spent at clinical sites are considered days on which classes are scheduled.